-Article 13 withdrawal/absence
+Article 13 Withdrawal/absence from the degree audit

-- 1. Withdrawal from the degree audit is possible up to the day before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 2.
+- 1. Withdrawal from the degree audit is possible not later than three working days before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 2.
 Any student who has withdrawn from the degree audit should re-register on a subsequent occasion, in accordance with the provisions of Article 12.